sf-wdi-22-23/tic-tac-toe/README.md

 	* After finding the elements, start writing logic using `addEventListener` to set up `click` events for those elements.
 	* You will also need a variable to keep track of moves.
 This will be used to indicate whether or not to draw an `X` or an `O`.

+5. Submit the link to your GitHub repo in the [homework submission form](https://docs.google.com/a/generalassemb.ly/forms/d/14rNXnDaq5X5Rvda-1BRZCl9YmkOoZzf7oxGBEZG_YJE/viewform).

 ## Bonus
 * Display a message to indicate which turn is about to be played.
 * If a player wins with three in a row, stop the game and alert the winner.